How Elevation Church Used Grail In Making Their 20th Anniversary Documentary

 Multi-site churches rarely struggle with a lack of content.
 They struggle with finding the content they already have.

-As Elevation Church’s media library expanded year after year, a familiar pattern began to emerge: the archive remained technically intact, but practically inaccessible.
-Retrieval increasingly depended on long-tenured staff who simply remembered where things lived.
+As Elevation Church’s media library expanded year after year, a familiar pattern began to emerge: the archive process was efficient, but finding older content meant relying on long-tenured staff who remembered or were part of the original project.
 That kind of institutional memory works.
 Until it doesn’t.
 If that one guy who knows where everything lives leaves…

 The Media Maze: A Growing Archive + “Tribal Knowledge” Workflows